 Paris, Disneyland, and Printable Placemats (scroll down for the free instant downloads)

 What an adventure lovely Miss Owl had over New Year’s and the holidays visiting relatives in France.
 Being bilingual in French and English, it is so nice she could have the chance to visit relatives and hear French spoken.
-When you are five years old and mostly hear English outside of the house, it would be a a wonderful adventure to travel to Paris.
-This trip included a visit to Disneyland in Paris, and Miss Owl was estatic!
+When you are five years old and mostly hear English outside of the house, it would be a wonderful adventure to travel to Paris.
+This trip included a visit to Disneyland in Paris, and Miss Owl was ecstatic!
 She even was able to hug Mickey Mouse himself.

 The Eiffel Tower was waiting when she arrived in Paris the first evening.
 She watched the light show on New Year’s Eve.

 A Disney castle is lovely in any language.
 Such fun!

 Miss Owl is very enthusiastic in this video of the parade.